 Network and internet

-3. Click the Network and Sharing Center option on the next page.
+3. Click the Network and Sharing Center.

 Network and Sharing Center

-4. On the left pane, click the Change adapter settings link.
+4. Click the Change adapter settings link.

 Change adapter settings